-CRH operates as a simple intermediary.
-Since its covered bonds and related Mortgage Notes are of the same currency, interest rate and maturity, the company is not exposed to liquidity or market risk in the normal course of business.
+CRH operates as a mere intermediary.
+Its covered bonds and related Mortgage Notes being of the same currency, interest rate and maturity, the company is not exposed to liquidity or market risk in the normal course of its business.

-Following the entry into force, on 8 July 2022, of the Directive (EU) /2019/2162, CRH, holder of the European high quality covered bonds issuer label, is henceforth required to constitute a liquidity cushion of 180 days, in accordance with the provisions of article L. 513-8, article 7 of the decree 2021-898 dated 6 July 2021 and article 8 of the decree 2022-766 dated 3 May 2022.
+Following the entry into force, on 8 July 2022, of the directive (EU) 2019/2162, CRH, certified as an issuer of high quality European covered bonds, is now under an obligation to form a liquidity cushion of 180 days, as required under the terms of article L. 513-8, article 7 of the decree 2021-898 dated 6 July 2021 and article 8 of the decree 2022-766 dated 3 May 2022.

-CRH also has confirmed liquidity commitments from its shareholders, for an amount equal to 5% of the outstanding mortgage notes in issue.
+CRH also benefits from confirmed liquidity undertakings from its shareholders, for an amount equal to 5% of the outstanding mortgage notes in issue.